Conway's subprime Fibonacci sequences

 \begin{cor} If the two starting terms of a sequence are coprime, the sequence is non-trivial. \end{cor}

-These results justify our earlier definitions of node and run, as they ensure that only non-trivial sequences produce digraphs and that digraphs are unique representations (since a run uniquely leads into another run with no intervening terms, as evens cannot appear consecutively once nodes come into play).
+These results help justify our earlier definitions of node and run, as they ensure that only non-trivial sequences produce digraphs and that digraphs are unique representations (since a run uniquely leads into another run with no intervening terms, as evens cannot appear consecutively once nodes come into play).

-Another consequence of Proposition~\ref{coprime} and Corollary~\ref{coprimestart} is a simplification of the search for non-trivial cycles.
-Since all starting conditions $a,b$ with $\gcd(a,b) >1$ become trivial or reach $\gcd(a,b) = 1$ for consecutive terms, it is sufficient to study starting conditions with $\gcd(a,b) =1$ to enumerate all non-trivial end conditions.
-This, combined with the memorization of nodes and a lookup table for primes could give a more efficient search method than testing all positive integer ordered pairs.
+Proposition~\ref{coprime} and Corollary~\ref{coprimestart} also simplify the search for cycles via starting conditions.
+Since all starting terms $a,b$ with $\gcd(a,b) >1$ produce trivial sequences or reach $\gcd(a,b) = 1$ for consecutive terms, it suffices to study starting conditions with $\gcd(a,b) =1$ to enumerate all non-trivial end conditions.
+Caching certain intermediate nodes and using a lookup table of primes provides a more efficient search method for new cycles than testing all positive integer ordered pairs.